asdf-format/asdf/docs/asdf/extending/legacy.rst

 These three values, along with the `~asdf.CustomType.version`, are used to define the YAML tag that will mark the serialized type in ASDF files.
 In our example, the tag becomes ``tag:nowhere.org:custom/fraction-1.0.0``.
-The tag is important when defining the `asdf.AsdfExtension` subclass.
+The tag is important when defining the `asdf.extension.AsdfExtension` subclass.

 Critically, these values must all be reflected in the associated schema.